Johns Island, South Carolina: Education

-Museums and Library
+Library

 Johns Island Branch Library

 The Johns Island Branch Library, off Maybank Highway, is part of the Charleston County Public Library system.
 The $4.3 million library, which opened in 2004, is the largest of the Charleston County Public Library branches.
 At 16,000 square feet, it is more than twice the size of the county's normal library branches.
 It was built to serve Johns Island, Wadmalaw Island, Kiawah Island and Seabrook Island.
 Planning of the library took five years, with the groundbreaking in December 2003.